rnori-harv/NotesWise/README.md

 Put your notes files into the `src/` directory.
 They can be either text, PDF, or microsoft word files.
 Then, in this directory, run `streamlit run feed.py`.
 A web browser should open from which you can use NotesWise.

-### Things to do
+### To-Dos
-Finish File Uploading Logic such that the user does not have to manually add their files into the `src/` directory.
+- Finish File Uploading Logic such that the user does not have to manually add their files into the `src/` directory.
+- Allow multiple different file type uploads
+- Extend logic to have the LLM read problem set questions.
+- Have the LLM cite from where it is obtaining its answer